-Students obtain letter grades in the core and track courses.
+Students obtain letter grades in the core and training area courses.
 Candidacy for the PhD is granted following the successful completion of two research-oriented examinations.
 The first examination, the Research Proposition Exam, tests the student’s preparation for his or her thesis research.
 Preparation for the Research Proposition Exam begins as soon as students join their thesis laboratories during the first summer quarter in the program.
 Students prepare a written research proposal and defend the proposal in an oral examination conducted by a program-approved exam committee.
 The second examination is the Advancement to PhD candidacy, which takes place after the students finalize their thesis research plan, and should be completed by the end of the second summer quarter.
 Thereafter, the students’ thesis research progress is reviewed annually by the thesis committee.
 The thesis committee also approves the final dissertation.
 After the preparation of the dissertation, a public oral defense of the thesis completes the requirement for the PhD in the Biomedical Sciences Program.